 How can I apply?

 Applicants must complete an online application by the closing date.
-You will find these on the dedicated page for each workshop (see ‘Upcoming Workshops’ above).
+You will find these on the dedicated page for each course (see ‘Upcoming Courses’ above).
 Places are subject to availability and applications are assessed before your place is confirmed.

 How much does it cost

-The cost of Phase 2 workshops varies depending on the duration and setting.
-Please refer to the dedicated page for each workshop (see ‘Upcoming Workshops’ above).
+The cost of Phase 2 courses varies depending on the duration and setting.
+Please refer to the dedicated page for each course (see ‘Upcoming Courses' above).

-Observer tickets will likely be available for some sessions: please also refer to each workshop’s dedicated page for more information.
+Observer tickets will likely be available for some sessions: please also refer to each course’s dedicated page for more information.

 Any further questions?

-If you have any queries about Phase 2 workshops or are not sure if they are right for you, please do not hesitate to contact us.
+If you have any queries about Phase 2 courses or are not sure whether they are right for you, please do not hesitate to contact us.